zotero/zoterobib/README.md

 The following configuration options are accepted:

-**storeUrl**
+**storeURL**
 Specifies url for the *bib-server* api where bibliographies are stored.

-**stylesUrl**
+**stylesURL**
 Specifies url for the *styles-repo* website.
 When left empty, default will be used which is https://www.zotero.org/styles-files/styles.json

 **translationServerPrefix**
 Specifies an additional prefix for where translation server request should be send.
-Useful in cases where `translationServerUrl` is left empty so that it's possible to direct requests to a specific endpoint at wherever zotero-bib is being hosted.
+Useful in cases where `translationServerURL` is left empty so that it's possible to direct requests to a specific endpoint at wherever zotero-bib is being hosted.

-**translationServerUrl**
+**translationServerURL**
 Specifies url for the *translation-server*.
 By default current host is assumed to proxy request to the translation server.

 **stylesCacheTime**
-Specifies how many ms before styles data from stylesUrl is considered outdated and should be re-downloaded.
+Specifies how many ms before styles data from stylesURL is considered outdated and should be re-downloaded.